 What do I need to bring to the course?

 hat, sunglasses, thin gloves (Dollar store gloves are perfect) steel toed shoes if you have them and weather appropriate clothing.
 I prefer to work outside (weather permitting).

 Days 2-3: 9am-4pm

 Days 1-4 may be slightly longer if the class is larger.

 Where are you teaching the course?

-I teach in various locations across Canada.
-Please visit the ‘Course Dates’ for all the locations offered this year, then the matching ‘Course Locations’ section under the Vertebral Realignment heading
+I teach in Edmonton and Ontario during the 6 Week Professionals Program.
+I may add another class in another area depending on the feedback I received from my graduates.
+Plese visit the ‘Course Dates’ for all the locations offered this year, then the matching ‘Course Locations’ section under the Vertebral Realignment heading

 The course is taught within the 6 week program.
-The week of the VR course (the 3rd week of the 6 week program) is opened to 7 day equine massage course grad.
+The week of the VR course (the 3rd week of the 6 week program) is opened to graduates from the Equine Massage Course.

 Do I receive a certificate?

 Yes, after completing this course, you will receive a certificate of attendance for equine vertebral realignment and joint play.